Ardingly College: History

 The college's Combined Cadet Force was established in 1902 in the wake of the Second Boer War.
 Around 1,200 Old Ardinians went on to fight in the First World War, 146 of whom were killed, along with two former members of staff; their names are recorded on the war memorial in the college chapel.
 In addition, 88 Old Ardinians died in the Second World War; their names are recorded in a book of remembrance in the crypt and on the memorial board in the Under.

 In 1958, the school celebrated its centenary.
 On 9 June 1958, as part of the celebrations, the Queen and the Duke of Edinburgh visited Ardingly.
 A stone plaque on the terrace parapet commemorates the visit, where she "beheld the view".
 Later that week, on 14 June 1958, the then Prime Minister, Harold Macmillan, visited the school to open the Centenary Building, which comprises the college cricket pavilion and upstairs Centenary Room.
 On 8 May 2008, the Duke of Kent visited Ardingly as part of its sesquicentenary celebrations and officially opened a new teaching block at the pre-preparatory school.
-According to a Freedom of Information Request the school withdrew from the Teacher’s Pension Scheme on the 31st December 2020.
+According to a Freedom of Information Request the school withdrew from the Teacher’s Pension Scheme on 31 December 2020.